A Physician’s Love for Philosophy Grows Into a Passion for Practicing Medical Oncology to Help Patients

 “I realized that if I were to follow my initial path, my work would likely only be of academic interest, rather than truly having an impact on the lives of others,” Dr. Galanis says.
 “Medicine, however, would give me that opportunity.”

-“I see an opportunity to make a difference on a larger scale,” she says.
+“It has been an opportunity to make a difference on a larger scale,” she says.

 Our Patients Do Not Have Years to Wait